kysucix/gipuma/README.md

  - [cmake](http://cmake.org)

 ## Tested Operating Systems
- - Ubuntu GNU/Linux 14.04
+ - Ubuntu GNU/Linux 14.04 (use their repository for cuda sdk and nvidia drivers)
  - Windows with Visual Studio 2012/2013 (it's working directly with cmake)

 ## How to compile it
-Just use cmake for both Windows and Linux.
+Use cmake for both Windows and Linux.
 For linux it gets as easy as:
 ```bash
 cmake .